aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - Add a simple input field to the page with a button to add a wombat.
 - Add an event listener to handle the button's `onClick` event.
 - Wire up this input so that it can `dispatch` an `ADD_WOMBAT` action to the store to add the wombat's name from the input box.
-- (It may be worth referring to the recommended problem solving steps from before)
+- It may be worth referring to the recommended problem solving steps above.

 #### Update a Wombat